Mediatek-Cloud/MCS/key_concept/README.md

 - **ON/OFF** — this data type represents a switch and enables the user to activate or deactivate a component of the device, such as turning a light on or off.

-- **Category** — this data type represents a defined category, such as weekday or month. (?Predefined or arbitrary, of the developers choosing?)
+- **Category** — this data type represents an arbitrary category.
+You are free to define the category and its content as you wish.
+For example, you could store weekday, month, fan settings (off, slow, medium and fast) and alike.

 - **int** — this data type represents an arbitrary integer, such as the number of steps a user has taken.